 This past summer I had the honor and pleasure of giving the Keynote Speech for the Colorado Amateur Hockey Association in Denver.
 It was a fabulous weekend of learning and sharing with colleagues in another sport.
 I saw so many similarities in both the issues and in the focus of coaching between hockey and soccer.
+This is why edmonton oilers tickets and football tickets both sell incredibly well!
 The very concerns we have as soccer coaches haunt our brothers and sisters on the ice.

 While there, I had a very powerful and meaningful conversation with a player for an adaptive professional team.
 During our discussion, my friend revealed that he does not have peripheral vision from the left, and therefore, the first couple of weeks of the season he struggled to receive passes from teammates when he would break down the right side of the ice.

 He would move into open positions on the ice, they would slip the puck his way, but the connection was never made.
 Of course, his teammates were frustrated with him and thought he was not doing his job.
 He had no idea when they were passing, so he never knew to look for it.

 “We solved it.
 Now we make connections, and blow through defenses, and they never see it coming.”

 I asked him how they solved it and why it was so effective now.